Ana Pueyo - Research Fellow

 Dr Pueyo trained as an Economist and completed her PhD in Industrial Engineering focusing on renewable energy technology transfer to developing countries.
 She has published her work in several international peer-reviewed journals, including World Development, Energy for Sustainable Development, the IDS Bulletin and Energy Policy.

 What constrains renewable energy investment in Sub-Saharan Africa?
-A comparison of Kenya and GhanaWorld Development 109 (forthcoming)
+A comparison of Kenya and GhanaWorld Development 109 (2018)

 Policymakers in Sub-Saharan Africa face several choices to increase levels of access to electricity under severe budget constraints.
 First, they need to prioritise technologies that can supply electricity at a low cost.
 Second, they need to design and implement appropriate policies to attract private investment.
 On the first choice, renewable energy is becoming increasingly competitive with fossil fuels.
 Moreover, it contributes to energy security and environmental sustainability, while providing access to new sources of (sustainable) finance.
 On the second choice, developing countries typically face a multitude of constraints to attract investment to their energy sector.
 It can be daunting and expensive to address them all at once.
 More details

-The Impact of Solar Mini-Grids on Kenya's Rural EnterprisesEnergy for Sustainable Development 45 (forthcoming)
+The Impact of Solar Mini-Grids on Kenya's Rural EnterprisesEnergy for Sustainable Development 45 (2018)

 Off-grid, renewable based electricity systems are becoming increasingly competitive for remote rural communities.
 When the electricity supplied is used productively by micro and small enterprises (MSE), it has the potential to contribute to income generation and poverty reduction.
 MSE are prevalent in rural Kenya to complement agricultural activities.
 However, most of them struggle to survive and they provide insufficient income to escape poverty.
 This paper investigates if the provision of electricity through solar mini-grids could contribute to improving business performance in rural Kenya.
 More details